 Walk To Natural Bridge

 Natural Bridge is listed as a hike in the park’s brochure, but it is more of a walk at half a mile with little elevation change.
-Besides its beauty, what makes this natural bridge unique is that it is the only one in Kentucky that supports a highway over the top of it.
+Besides its beauty, what makes this natural bridge unique is that it is the only one in Kentucky supporting a highway over the top.

 Take A Tour Of The Caves

-You can tour several caves within the park through either guided walking or self-guided tours (depending on the cave).
+There are four different caves within the park that you can tour through either guided walking or self-guided tours (depending on the cave).
 However, not all the caves are open year-round.

 In the winter season (November 15 through March 31), the frequency of tours also decreases, so make sure to get to the visitor center when it first opens to ensure that you get a ticket.
-Tickets do cost money, but the fees are reasonable for the length of the tours you get, ranging from 45 to 75 minutes.
+Tickets cost money, but the fees are reasonable for the length of the tours, ranging from 45 to 75 minutes.

 Tour Cascade Cave

 The first cave we toured was Cascade Cave, located off Route 209, just over three and a half miles from the visitor center where you buy your tickets.